Kaushal-Dhungel/aashraya/README.md

 # Aashraya

+**Update**

+*Since, Heroku discontinued it's free tier feature, the backend of this site is no longer live and can not be accessed.
+Hence, I have uploaded a video on YouTube showing how this works locally.
+The video is available here:-https://youtu.be/hvudECwNHUA*

 **Important**

 *The frontend and the backend of Aashraya are entirely separated and are kept in different repositories for modularity and scalability.*